Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Examples

 The proof of (ii) is similar.
-The lower bound follows from (\ref{L5.5ii}) and the first relation of (\ref{asmp2}).
-For the upper bound one observes that under the premise of (ii) $P[\sigma^y_0<\sigma^y_R]$ is bounded away from zero for $2R\leq y\leq 3R$, which together with (\ref{R6.32}) shows that
+Note that $1<\alpha\leq \beta$ under the premise of (ii).
+The lower bound follows from (\ref{L6.5ii}) and the first relation of (\ref{asmp2}).
+For the upper bound one observes that under the premise of (ii), $P[\sigma^y_0<\sigma^y_R]$ is bounded away from zero for $2R\leq y\leq 3R$, which together with (\ref{R7.32}) shows that

 with some $c>0$.
 On the other hand we have $P[\sigma^{x}_R<\sigma^x_0] \asymp a(-R)/a(R)$ for $- MR \leq x\leq R/M$ and $a(-R)/a(R) \asymp a(R) \mu_+(R)R$.
 These together verify (ii). \end{remark}